Dadang Suprayogi: Sports organizations

 During his tenure as minister of production, he was also chairman of the Swimming Association of Indonesia (PRSI) and within this capacity Suprayogi in 1960 proposed a national centralized training system (Indonesian: Pemusatan Latihan Nasional, abbreviated as Pelatnas), which was implemented in the leadup to the 1962 Asian Games.
 This system later became the core of the Indonesian sports teams in international competitions.
 He would serve as PRSI's chairman between 1953 and 1983, and he was awarded the title "Father of Indonesian Swimming" during PRSI's 1983 congress.
 He had stated his intentions to not continue his tenure prior to the congress, as he thought he had held the position for too long.

 After concluding his ministerial career in the 1970s, Suprayogi became active in sports, and became daily chairman of the National Sports Committee of Indonesia (KONI), starting from an acting position in May 1973 to replace Hamengkubuwono IX who was appointed vice president.
 He would serve in this position until 1986.
 He was also appointed to replace Hamengkubuwono as Indonesia's representative to the International Olympic Committee in 1973, and remained at the IOC until his retirement in 1989.

 Death

 He died in Jakarta on 13 September 1998 and was buried at Kalibata Heroes' Cemetery.
 His death was caused by complications from a number of diseases he had.
-During his last years, he was confined to a wheelchair and had to use a walking stick, though he still made visits to athletes' training camps as late as 1997.
+During his last years, he was used a walking stick or wheelchair, and still made visits to athletes' training camps as late as 1997.